MattyGlen123/TheSoundShop/README.md

 ### Targets

-1. Design infnite animation while button is active.
+1. Design infinite animation for active state.

 2. When button is selected create a line animation connecting the player to the focused button.